 You do not need to come up with a completely original business idea.
 In fact, it is a good sign if people are already making money from a particular idea: it shows that there is a demand for it.
 However, it is important to try to make your offering slightly different so that you do not flood the market with the same product or service.
 If there are too many businesses selling the same thing, then the customers will be able to bargain the price down, as supply will be greater than demand.

-Method 2: Your skills,
+Method 2: Your skills, assets and interests

 The second way to generate business ideas is to consider your skills, assets and interests.
 Many people think that as long as there is demand for a product or service, then it is a good idea.
 This is partly true; however, you also need to find the right idea for you.